How to buy Life360 (360) shares

 |Return on assets TTM||-14.71%|

 Life360 share dividends

 We're not expecting Life360 to pay a dividend over the next 12 months.

 Life360, Inc. develops and delivers a mobile application in the United States and internationally.
-It offers Life360 application for families that provides communications, driving safety, and location sharing information.
+It offers Life360 mobile application for families that provides communications, driving safety, and location sharing.
 The company was formerly known as LReady, Inc. and changed its name to Life360, Inc. in October 2011.
-Life360, Inc. was founded in 2007 and is headquartered in San Francisco, California.
+Life360, Inc. was incorporated in 2007 and is headquartered in San Francisco, California.

 Frequently asked questions

 More guides on Finder

 N95 vs KN95 face masks: What’s the difference?

 Which one protects you best, and where can you buy them online?

 9 tips for founders I learned from launching a startup in a pandemic